Splitting strategies for post-selection inference

 \section{Splitting methods}

 The most common form of data splitting is simple data splitting.
-Here, a fraction $f = n_1/n$, $1 \leq n_1 < n$, is specified, and a set of indices $r$ is chosen uniformly at random from the subsets of $\{1, \ldots, n\}$ of size $n_1$.
-Then, the sets of observations $(Y_i\colon i\in r)$ and $(Y_i\colon i\in r^c)$ are respectively used for selection and for inference, where $r^c$ denotes the complement of $r$.
-Since all the observations are independent, the conditional distribution of the inference set given the output of the selection step is the same as the unconditional one, so classical procedures can be used to provide valid inference for a selected parameter.
-More elaborated splitting rules can be found in the prediction literature; see e.g. \cite{data_splitting}.
-These rules allocate the samples to the selection and inferential sets according the observed values of the covariates, usually trying to divide them as evenly as possible, to ensure that the analyst has access to similar regions of the design space in both stages.
-For example, when the observations come from different groups, stratified data splitting rules allocate the samples so that both the inference and the selection sets contain observations from all the observed groups.
-Quite generally, then, a data splitting strategy can be formalised as a random variable $R$, possibly depending on $X$, taking values in the power set of $\{1, \ldots, n\}$.
+Here, a fraction $f = n_1/n$, $1 \leq n_1 < n$, is specified, and a set of indices $R$ is chosen uniformly at random from the subsets of $\{1, \ldots, n\}$ of size $n_1$.
+Then, for an outcome $R = r$, the sets of observations $(Y^r, X^r)$ and $(Y^{r^c}, X^{r^c})$ are respectively used for selection and for inference, where $Y^r = (Y_i)_{i\in r}$, $X^r = (x_{ij})_{i\in r}$, and $r^c$ denotes the complement of $r$.
+Since $Y^r$ and $Y^{r^c}$ are independent by assumption, the conditional distribution of the inference set given the output of the selection step is the same as the unconditional one, so classical procedures can be used to provide valid inference for a selected parameter.
+More elaborated data splitting rules can be found in the prediction literature; see e.g. \cite{data_splitting}.
+These rules allocate the samples to the selection and inferential sets according to the observed values of the covariates, usually trying to divide them as evenly as possible, to ensure that the analyst has access to similar regions of the design space in both stages.
+Quite generally, then, a data splitting rule can be formalised as a random variable $R$, possibly depending on $X$, taking values in the power set of $\{1, \ldots, n\}$.